Wizzerinus/magicnet/README.md

   * Requires the use of a custom event handler (`MNMathTargets.FIELD_CALL_ALLOWED`)
 * **Message API routing** - domain-specific
   * Requires the use of a custom TransportManager or HandleFilter
-* **Object API routing** - not implemented
-  * Zone-based message routing is planned (each client "sees" a set of zones, and each object is in exactly one zone).
-The API already includes the zone numbers on all objects, but they're currently not used.
 * **Message-level security** - not implemented / domain-specific
   * This includes things like "Reject MOTD from the clients".
 Because actually, currently the server will respond to the MOTD, which can be used to extract